caseykneale/PickingALanguage2020/README.md

 ## Define the problem statement

 **Pick Target Platform(s):**
 Desktop/Embedded/Cloud/On Premises/etc. What do the users need, make a survey/do some research, talk to marketing?

 **Identify Sources of Novelty:**
 Is your killer feature a huge distributed computing web framework behind a super clean easy to use front end?
 Might need to look at languages supporting stable parallelism, and their ecosystems.
 Maybe you need stability, your competitor offerings are very glitchy, look into type safety.
-Maybe you need a highly interactive GUI - what API's are accessible to the languages.
+Maybe you need a highly interactive GUI - what GUI API's are accessible to the languages you're interested in?

 **Identify Technical Need:**
 Items to keep in mind: performance, mathematics, networking, parallelism, beauty, maintainability(short-term/long-term).

 ## Estimate Cost and Benefits
 Budget for closed source languages (matlab, etc), for training new staff, licenses are needed to use 3rd party tools, etc. If you are using on premises hard-ware remember, there is a cost of ownership.
 Here are some rules of the road:

 * Programs consume memory and CPU/GPU cycles